-The results of the pilot study have been accepted for publication in the peer reviewed journal, Applied Psychophysiology and Biofeedback, which will be available later this year.
-A brief summary of the forthcoming publication is included below.
+The results of the pilot study have been published in the peer reviewed journal, Applied Psychophysiology and Biofeedback.
+A brief summary of the study is included below.

 The pilot study assessed the feasibility of using a consumer friendly, heart rate variability (HRV) biofeedback wearable device, the Lief Smart Patch, in conjunction with a remote stress management coach to reduce symptoms of anxiety and depression, as well as improve HRV following participation in a 3-minute guided breathing exercise.